 I am following the excellent guide from the bald engineer and I managed to create this.

-The matrix is configured from pins 22 and 24 for the rows, and pins 38 and 40 for the columns.
+The matrix is configured from pins 22 (yellow) and 24 (green) for the rows, and pins 38 (white) and 40 (grey) for the columns.
 The firmware is trivially scanning and returns the appropriate scan code (for now of keys QWAS), for now through serial for debugging.
 To communicate with the raspberry pi master we will need a different approach.
+The circuit can be summed up more or less as this:

 Communication between the arduinos and the RasPi